us-amlr/Casal2-krill-model-mcmc/README.md

 This repository updates the Casal2 krill model described in 'https://github.com/us-amlr/Casal2-krill-model'.
 These updates use 'r4Casal2_krill.r' to evaluate derived parameters for spawning stock biomass and calculate the CCAMLR 'depletion' and 'escapement' decision rules in order to define precautionary yield.

 To run the model place three sets of the files in the 'biom' directory in differently labeled directories such as 'a', 'b' and 'c'.
 I label the directories with the catch as well, i.e. '0K.a' for the first directory with 0 tonnes catch.

-Put 'casal2.exe', 'config.csl2' and the four .dll files in the three directories containing the 'biom' subdirectory.
+Put 'casal2.exe', 'config.csl2' and the four compressed files in the 'dlls' directory in the three directories containing the 'biom' subdirectories.
 Run the 3 models with all recruitment_multipliers in population.csl2 equal to 1.0 (each model will start at a different random seed) from the console using the following commands:

 cd 'localpath'\biom